Plug Plant Care

 Chillies are tender plants that should be raised in a warm environment, such as a conservatory, greenhouse, polytunnel or sunny window sill.
-If they are kept in a greenhouse or polytunnel be sure the structure is closed at night to keep the warmth in.
+If they are kept in a greenhouse or polytunnel be sure the structure is open on sunny days and closed at night to keep the warmth in.

 Your chilli plants can be grown either in pots or in the ground.
 Generally the plants will grow larger when given more root space, so plants raised in the ground will be larger than those in pots; and plants in larger pots tend to tend to be bigger than those in smaller pots.